gaps-closure/emu/doc/design-notes.md

 # Dependencies Installation and QEMU VM Disk Image Creation and OS Installation Notes

 We have developed a non-interactive script that automatically builds QEMU VM images, and installs Ubuntu, and configures it.
+The scripted process is much easier to use and less error-prone.
+Our initial process was manual, and details are documented at the end as some of the information could be useful during development.

-We save the kernels and a golden copy of the QEMU VM images.
-We take snapshots of the images and customize them for use wihtin the emulator.
+Using the `build_qemu_vm_images.sh` script we fetch the kernels, build and minimally configure the VM disk images, and then save a golden copy of the kernels and images.
+Then using `emulator_customize.sh`, we take snapshots of the images and customize them for use wihtin the emulator as needed.
 The script can optionally also install pre-requisites and NRL CORE on the build server.

 ```
 ./build_qemu_vm_images.sh -h